WILL PRIORITY NUTRITION CARE FIND PRECEPTORS FOR ME ?

 It is wise to have your preceptors complete the Preceptor Information form as soon as possible as this is our proof that they have agreed to precept you.

-Since we consider your entire application and not just parts of it, we cannot advise prior to your application as to whether your current situation meets our requirements.
+Since we consider your entire application and not just parts of it, we cannot advise, prior to your application, as to whether your current situation meets our requirements.

 Since we consider your entire application and not just parts of it, we cannot advise prior to your application as to whether your graduate work or experience demonstrates that you have closed the gaps created by weak performance in your DPD Program.